bmurmann/EE628/3_Tools/win.md

 2024-04-23 22:12:15 +0200: Memory Usage (1086048K) : ==========================================
 2024-04-23 22:12:15 +0200: Memory Usage (1086048K) : LVS Total Run time 2.082649 seconds
 ```
+You can inspect the results more closely using Tools/Netlist Browser.
+Under Cross Reference, you can see how the LVS matched up the layout with the provided netlist (called "reference" in that sub-window).
+Under devices, you can see the MOSFETs that match between the layout and the reference.
+Under Nets, you see some warnings, since this particular layout does not have any pin labels.
+These can be added using text on Metal1.label (or Metal2.label, etc.).

-Note: The documentation says that KLayout 0.28.14+ is required, but we are currently running version 0.28.13.
+Final note: The documentation says that KLayout 0.28.14+ is required, but we are currently running version 0.28.13.
 We may need to update our tool container if any issues arise.